abugher/symtag/README.md

   hash_by_name
   hash_by_tag

-Filenames:
+Directory naming conventions:

   path:         path of file
   name:         last element of path
   tag:          descriptor of file
   hash:         sha256sum of file

+symtag -c path ...

   "Instead of ~/.symtagrc, use this configuration file."

-  symtag -c path ...
+symtag path ...

   "Act on the file at this path.
 If it is not known, index it.
 Give it the file name element of this path as its name."

-  symtag path ...
+symtag -n name ...

   "Act on the file associated with this name."

-  symtag -n name ...

-"Associate the file with these tags."

 symtag path    -t tag -t tag
 symtag -n name -t tag -t tag

+  "Associate the file with these tags."

+symtag -q this

   "What files are associated with this tag?"

-  symtag -q this
+symtag -q 'this NOT that'

   "Remove from that set files associated with that tag."

-  symtag -q 'this NOT that'
+symtag -q 'this NOT that AND another'

   "Remove from that set files not associated with another tag."

-  symtag -q 'this NOT that AND another'
+symtag -q 'this NOT that AND another OR additional'

   "Add to that set files associated with an additional tag."

-  symtag -q 'this NOT that AND another OR additional'
+symtag -q 'this NOT that AND another OR additional' -o file

   "Answer my query with the path of each matching file."

-  symtag -q 'this NOT that AND another OR additional' -o file
+symtag -f file

   "What tags does this file have?"

-  symtag -f file

 tag <path>

-  Interactively tag file.
+  Prompt for space separated tags to describe the file at path.

 review

-  Randomize all known files.
-Open each, and simultaneously tag it interactively.
+  Open each known file, as instructed by mailcap, in random order, and simultaneously continuously prompt for space separated tags in another window.
 ```